rmuif/docs/docs/pages.md

 </TabItem>
 </Tabs>

-Now when you navigate to `/messages` you will see your new page, displaying ”Messages“ in the center.
+Now when you navigate to `/messages` you see your new page, displaying ”Messages“ in the center.